ruleGreen/KddRES/README.md

 # KddRES
-This is the first Cantonese knowledge-driven Dialogue Dataset for REStaurant (KddRES) in Hong Kong, which grounds the information in multi-turn conversations to one specific restaurant.It contains 0.8k conversations which derive from 10 restaurantswith various styles in different regions.
+This is the first Cantonese knowledge-driven Dialogue Dataset for REStaurant (KddRES) in Hong Kong, which grounds the information in multi-turn conversations to one specific restaurant.
+It contains 0.8k conversations which derive from 10 restaurantswith various styles in different regions.
 In addition to that, we designed fine-grained slots and intents to better capture semantic information.

 We have also prepared a version of Simplified Chinese.
 - data_zh_hans: Simplified Chinese version